 Monocrystalline has a lot of strong attributes, not only in high efficiency rates but also with its efficiency relating to space.
 With monocrystalline, the high rates of efficiency mean that the overall size of the cell/panel can be reduced.
-The general life-span of monocrystalline is greater than the other three types, given that manufacturers and sellers alike attaching a 25-year warranty [13].
-The higher efficiency and longer life-span is represented in the cost, with monocrystalline being the more expensive.
+The general life-span of monocrystalline is greater than the other three types,

 Polycrystalline and amorphous types lack the higher efficiency rates of the monocrystalline.
 The space efficiency in the polycrystalline is less than that of the monocrystalline but does consume less silicon during manufacturing.
 The amorphous type, again, requires less material which is cheaper.
 The construction of amorphous solar cells makes them more flexible and lightweight.
-The operation of amorphous is such that it behaves 'good' under poor light and operates effectively in colder conditions [13].
+The operation of amorphous is such that it behaves 'good' under poor light and operates effectively in colder conditions [18].